Java-Archive/nano-vaadin-undertow-v08/README.md

 # Nano Vaadin - Ramp up in a second.
-A nano project to start a Vaadin project.
+A nano project to start a Vaadin V8 project based on JDK10.
 Perfect for Micro-UIs packed as fat jar in a docker image.
+On my Laptop the Server is started in approx **500ms**.

 ## target of this project
 The target of this project is a minimal rampup time for a first hello world.